-Peabody is at the heart of a thriving cultural and educational community—in the Mount Vernon neighborhood, across Baltimore, and through our affiliations with Johns Hopkins University and Singapore’s Yong Siew Toh Conservatory.
+Peabody is at the heart of a thriving cultural and educational community—in the Mount Vernon neighborhood, across Baltimore, and through our affiliation with Johns Hopkins University.

 Much of your daily life as a student will center around our Mount Vernon campus, which occupies an entire city block in the cultural center of Baltimore.
 Nearly 1,000 performances take place each year in our six performance halls, which range from the Miriam A. Friedberg Concert Hall, Peabody’s main concert hall and one of the oldest in the country, to the Centre Street Performance Studio, an intimate space equipped with state-of-the-art technology to support student-led programming.
 Fully-furnished, air-conditioned residence halls accommodate 165 students when they’re not in one of many classrooms, practice rooms, or the extensive collections of the Arthur Friedheim Library.
 Public spaces including a student lounge area, technology center, dining hall, Maestro’s Café, and a central outdoor plaza foster a sense of community.

-Just off campus, the thriving neighborhood of Mount Vernon is home to many of Baltimore’s cultural icons, including the Baltimore Symphony Orchestra’s Joseph Meyerhoff Symphony Hall, the Modell Lyric Opera House, the Walters Art Museum, Center Stage, and the Maryland Historical Society.
+Just off campus, the thriving neighborhood of Mount Vernon is home to many of Baltimore’s cultural icons, including the Baltimore Symphony Orchestra’s Joseph Meyerhoff Symphony Hall, the Lyric Baltimore, the Walters Art Museum, Center Stage, and the Maryland Center for History and Culture.
 Tree-lined parks and plentiful cafes and restaurants welcome the students, artists, professionals, and families who call Mount Vernon home.

 Your opportunities to both enjoy and perform great music extend beyond campus to Baltimore’s many live music venues and professional contemporary, chamber, and jazz performance series.
 A number of grassroots classical ensembles taking root in the city – many of them led by Peabody students and alumni – are forging new connections with diverse local audiences.